Feyerabend/vm/jvm2/README.md

          8: return
 ```

-If we isolate the referenced parts from the constant pool, then we can split them into relevant parts.
+If we isolate the referenced parts from the __constant pool__, then we can split them into relevant parts.

 #### a. get static
 ```console